-It is hoped this will shed the light of understanding about Ratings, Rankings, and Grades
+It is hoped this article will shed the light of understanding about Grades, Ratings, and Rankings.

-Before we start - as explained more fully on the NZ Bridge website masterpoints are awarded for success in any club session played.
-The top placed pairings on club nights are always awarded 40 "C" points each, with lesser placings earning lesser points on a sliding scale that depends on the number of tables in play.
-100 C points make one "B" point.
+Before we start - as explained more fully on the NZ Bridge website, masterpoints are awarded for success in any club session played.
+There are three types of masterpoints, A, B and C points.
+The top placed pair on club nights are always awarded 40 "C" points each, with lesser placings earning a lesser number of C points on a sliding scale that depends on the number of tables in play.
+100 C points aggregate to make one "B" point.

-"A" points are really tough to come by, and are awarded at Open tournaments where you usually find yourself in competition with some formidable opponents.
-The winners of a 10A event get 10 A points with the lesser places awarded a number of A points on a sliding scale.
+"A" points are tougher to earn.
+They are only awarded at Open or Multigrade tournaments where you usually find yourself in competition with some formidable opponents.
+The winners of a 10A event get 10 A points with the lesser places also awarded a number of A points on a sliding scale.

 MASTER POINTS GRADINGS

-Junior: Any player with not more than 30 Rating Points and less than 5 A points.
+Junior: Any player with less than 30 Rating Points and less than 5 A points, and less than 50 A+B points.

-Every new player starts their bridge life with the grade of Junior.
-As at 1st November 2014, 56% of the 13,765 registered players in NZ were Juniors, 32% were Intermediates, and 12% Open.
+Every new player starts their bridge life with the tournament grade of Junior.

 Rating Points and how your Grade is calculated:

 At the end of each year, New Zealand Bridge processes all the A, B and C points earned by every player in New Zealand for the season just passed to work out the new tournament grades for the following year.
-As you can see above, Grades mostly depend on Ratings points.
-Ratings are based on previous history.
+As you can see above, Grades depend on A points, aggregated A and B points, and Ratings points.
+Ratings Points are based on previous history and are calculated from the sum of A and B points earned.
 The previous year's rating is depreciated by 20% before adding in the sum of A and B points earned in the season just passed.
 Ratings, and hence Grades, are re-calculated every year and hold for one whole season.

 It is possible to slip back a grade after a poor season or a break from bridge but there are barriers that will stop you doing so.
 Five A points mean you can never be a Junior again, and 50 A points will stop you ever going back to Intermediate.
 Go to NZ Bridge/Masterpoints site if you would like a fuller explanation.